Enquire Today

 SPENT CONVICTIONS PERTH, WA

-If you are convicted of a criminal or traffic offence in WA, that conviction will ordinarily appear on your National Police Clearance record unless you successfully apply for a spent conviction.
+If you are convicted of a criminal or traffic offence in WA, the conviction recorded will ordinarily appear on your National Police Clearance record unless you successfully apply for a spent conviction.
 A spent conviction is a conviction that has limited disclosure requirements to third parties.
 With some exceptions (such as working with children checks), obtaining a spent conviction will ensure you are not required to disclose details of the conviction in any of the aforementioned circumstances.

 WHY SHOULD YOU APPLY FOR A SPENT CONVICTION?

 If you are concerned about the adverse impact that telling people about your conviction will have on your travel plans, employment prospects, or in any other way, you should seek advice on a spent conviction application without delay.
-Obtaining a spent conviction will ensure you are not required to disclose details of the conviction in any of the aforementioned circumstances.
+Obtaining a spent conviction will ensure you are not required to disclose details of the criminal conviction in any of the aforementioned circumstances.

 Stevenson Legal can assist you when you apply for a spent conviction in Perth, WA.
 With extensive knowledge and experience, we’ll ensure the process is as hassle-free as possible to achieve ideal outcomes.
+Call us today on (08) 9489 4898 or submit an online enquiry to discuss your application for a spent conviction.

 CONTACT US FOR SPENT CONVICTION ASSISTANCE IN WA TODAY